 Temporarily capping water-supply pipe is often necessary during a kitchen or bathroom renovation.
 For example, when replacing cabinets you may find that the water supply pipes extend through the back or bottom floor of a sink cabinet.
-Rather than cutting out a large section of the cabinet to remove it, it is usually far easier to cut off the ends of the pipes and cap them with easy-to-use push-on fittings that will work with copper, CPVC, or PEX plumbing pipes.
+Rather than cutting out a large section of the cabinet to remove it, it is usually far easier to cut off the ends of the pipes and cap them with easy-to-use push-on fittings, which will work with copper, CPVC, or PEX plumbing pipes.
 The only drawback to this type of fitting is that they are relatively expensive when compared to other capping methods, but for most people, the ease of use is worth the price.